darkopokoracki/linux_stuff/README.md

-# linux - account creation script
+# linux_stuff

-simple script for creating accounts on linux distribution
+In this repository you will find simple usefull linux stuff such as linux commands, simple scripts, solutions and others...